We are eager to worship with you this Sunday online and in-person, for those comfortable doing so.

 - If you do test positive for COVID-19 after attending a service, please inform our Senior Pastor, Mike McDonald in a timely manner.

 - Please keep the Church strong by giving online or in person.

 Frequently Asked Questions

 - Why are we being asked to wear masks?

 We are following the guidelines layed out by the CDC and the Florida Department of Health.
-Participants are asked not to sing because recent studies have shown that singing is particularly dangerous for the spread of aerosolized particles.

 - Should I take my temperature?